 Don’t forget to buy me a cup of coffee on your venmo app at ganglandwire.
-This is the first of a two-part series on the now-famous Apalachin meeting and I got my good friend retired K-9 Sergeant Cate Kozalto sit in on the show.
-If you want to learn a little more about Cate, check out my YouTube channel and see our motorcycle tour of Bonnie and Clyde sites from Iowa to Louisana.
+This is the first of a two-part series on the now-famous Apalachin meeting, and I got my good friend retired K-9 Sergeant Cate Kozalto sit in on the show.
+If you want to learn more about Cate, check out my YouTube channel and see our motorcycle tour of Bonnie and Clyde sites from Iowa to Louisana.

 The famous Apalachin meeting has taken on mythical proportions in popular culture.
-In Kansas City, we brag how New York cops arrested our long-time boss, Nick Civella at a train station very close to this meeting and he was with prohibition era Kansas City crime boss, Joe Filardo.
+In Kansas City, we brag how New York cops arrested our long-time boss, Nick Civella at a train station very close to this meeting, and he was with prohibition-era Kansas City crime boss, Joe Filardo.
 This event gave the Kansas City crime family credibility on a national scale.

-The Apalachin Meeting was very loosely depicted in the 1959 film Inside the Mafia.
+The Apalachin Meeting was loosely depicted in the 1959 film Inside the Mafia.
 This film starred Cameron Mitchell.
 Inside the Mafia is a 1959 film noir crime film based on a true incident.
-It was based on the Albert Anastasia murder and subsequent Apalachin Meeting.
+It was based on the Albert Anastasia murder and the subsequent Apalachin Meeting.

 The meeting was comically depicted in the 1999 film Analyze This with Robert DeNiro and Billy Crystal.

-Narration near the beginning of the 1990 Martin Scorsese movie Goodfellas Henry Hill played by Ray Liotta said, “It was a glorious time, before Apalachin, before Crazy Joe Gallo took on a mob boss and started a war…” In the film the name Apalachin was mispronounced – Henry Hill’s character pronounces the “ch” in Apalachin like in the word “chin,” but it is correctly pronounced like a “k.”
+Narration near the beginning of the 1990 Martin Scorsese movie Goodfellas Henry Hill, played by Ray Liotta said, “It was a glorious time, before Apalachin, before Crazy Joe Gallo took on a mob boss and started a war…” In the film, the name Apalachin was mispronounced – Henry Hill’s character pronounces the “ch” in Apalachin like in the word “chin,” but it is correctly pronounced like a “k.”
 The full name is pronounced “Apple-lake-in.”

 In 1957, a National Crime Syndicate existed.
 In 1931 after the last old Mustache Pete, Sal Marazano, was killed by Lucky Luciano and his crew, the bosses of the New York 5 families along with Buffalo New York boss Stephano Magaddino and Chicago’s Al Capone formalized the geographic boundaries and created a set of rules, like for example, for a man to be approved as a made man, all families had to agree.
 They also allowed Jewish members of the National Crime Syndicate, not the La Cosa Nostra mind you.
 They elected Charles Lucky Luciano as the Boss of all Bosses.